WadhwaniAI/cough-against-covid/README.md

 * CPU-only machine OR GPU-enabled machine
 * Docker installed on your machine
-* More to be added
+* OS: Linux/Mac OS

-> Note: Switch to branch `pb/datasets` to follow the steps on Setup and Dataset ingestion.
+> Note: This code has been tested on Mac OS and Ubuntu.

 ## Setup